Audrey McElmury: Personal life

 McElmury married two cyclists, first Scott McElmury whom she met in 1958, when she was 15, and, in 1971, former Pan Am team member and multiple title champion Michael Levonas.
-She obtained a degree in zoology from the University of California in San Diego and had a son, Ian, born in 1967.
+She obtained a degree in zoology from the University of California, San Diego and had a son born in 1967.

-Toward the end of her cycling career, McElmury and Levonas obtained business degrees at the University of Denver in hotel and restaurant management, Audrey graduating number one in her class.
+Toward the end of her cycling career, McElmury and Levonas obtained business degrees at the University of Denver in hotel and restaurant management.
 The two then traveled through western states, Colorado, California, Oregon, Washington, Idaho and Montana, working in the food service industry.
 They retired in 1996 to West Yellowstone, Montana.
 They wrote a book, Bicycle Training for Triathletes *and Others based on their coaching.
 Audrey is featured in a chapter devoted to her in the track cycling reference "NO BRAKES!
 Bicycle Track Racing in the United States" published in 1996.

 McElmury was inducted into the United States Bicycling Hall of Fame in 1989.
 Her World Champion 1969 Johnny Berry bicycle was once on loan to the Hall of Champions in San Diego, California, but has now been returned to its owner.